Kapilsharma027/OJET_Training/Readme.txt

  1. About  -> oj-flex layout example using oj-chart
  <Screenshot>

- 2. Home -> This include custom component of ojet
+ 2. Home -> This includes a custom component of ojet
  <Screenshot>

- 3. playground -> This includes three apps(Calculator, Prime number chacker and temperature checker) in single view using responsive layout
+ 3. playground -> This includes three apps(Calculator, Prime number checker and temperature checker) in a single view using a responsive layout
-This has two-way binding, ojet component like button, input box, radio button, compute function, Subscribe functinality, flex layout etc.
+This has two-way binding, ojet component like button, input box, radio button, compute function, Subscribe functionality, flex layout etc.
 <Screenshot>

-4. server -> This contains code of getting data from REST Endpoint and showing in table
+4. server -> This contains code of getting data from REST Endpoint and showing in the table
 <Screenshot>

 *******************   project_1 <Ojet Project>  *******************
 This project is crated from scratch it has below modules using Rounting

  1. Dashboard  ->
- Contains Age calculator(with input number text box) app using one way binding.
+ Contains Age calculator(with input number text box) app using one-way binding.
- Conatains oj-chart pie and bar using flex
+ Contains oj-chart pie and bar using flex
  <Screenshot>

  2. Dashboardcp ->
  Contains Age calculator(with ojdate-picker) app using one way binding.
- Conatains oj-chart pie and bar using radia button toggle
+ Contains oj-chart pie and bar using radia button toggle
  <Screenshot>

  3. Customer -> Blank